Here are some questioning, prophetic and practical challenges to you and to me. Hopefully Biblical too!

 Radical Jesus, un-radical Christian music

 Jesus was the most radical person ever in history.
-His message of hope and truth is increasingly radical in today's society.
-Yet in our usual Christian-ness, while the world listens to increasingly varied, cutting edge and creative music, the church languishes in one or two genres of music that no-one else much listens to and is about as radical as going for a swim in a swimming pool.
+His message of hope and truth is increasingly radical in today’s society.
+Yet in our usual Christian-ness, while the world listens to increasingly varied, cutting edge and creative music, the church languishes in one or two genres of music.
+It’s fine to stay there but we need to outreach musically too!

 You see, when I look at the life of Jesus, Paul, John the Baptist, Elijah, I see a gospel being proclaimed that is radical, exciting, cutting edge, edgy, fascinating, awesome.
 Yet church music seems designed to put people to sleep.
 It’s about as un-radical as you can get and doesn’t necessarily lead people on to ‘forcefully advance the gospel’ (Matthew 11.12) but rather timidly offer it.